yslnam/data-science-portfolio/README.md

 - ### Data Visualization
 	- __Python__
+		- [Valuating Houses in Ames, Iowa](): Selected key features in predictive random forest modeling for housing prices in Ames, Iowa.
+Used "black box" deconstruction techniques to interpret random forest model and results.
+(See previously: "[Predicting Housing Prices in Ames, Iowa]()")

 		- [Visualizing Patterns in CitiBike Rides](): Visualized user, geographic, and station usage patterns in CitiBike rides from feature engineered data.

 	_Libraries/Packages:_